 Animal Waste Treatment Center

-Animal waste from the Animal Arena and College of Veterinary Medicine is carefully removed and treated on campus at the Animal Waste Treatment Center.
-Once treated, the waste is used as compost on campus field plots.
+Animal waste from Animal Science and College of Veterinary Medicine is carefully removed and treated on campus at the Animal Waste Treatment Center.
+Once treated, the waste is used as compost.